angular/angular/adev/src/content/guide/http/making-requests.md

 Note the generic type argument which specifies that the data returned by the server will be of type `Config`.
 This argument is optional, and if you omit it then the returned data will have type `any`.

-Tip: If the data has an unknown shape, then a safer alternative to `any` is to use the `unknown` type as the response type.
+TIP: If the data has an unknown shape, then a safer alternative to `any` is to use the `unknown` type as the response type.

 CRITICAL: The generic type of request methods is a type **assertion** about the data returned by the server. `HttpClient` does not verify that the actual return data matches this type.